What is Charles’ story?

 Charles Munro has been a journalist, manager, industry consultant and educator, for over 30 years.
-He started as a television trainee news writer at WXYZ, Detroit, and moved into producing and after eight years and two Emmy awards for news coverage.
-A promotion to Assistant News Director took him to WABC-TV.
-After ten years with ABC and aspiring to lead a TV newsroom he became News Director WCPO-TV, Cincinnati.
+He started as a television trainee news writer at WXYZ in Detroit, and moved into producing and after eight years and two Emmy awards for news coverage.
+A promotion to Assistant News Director took him to WABC-TV in New York City.
+After ten years with ABC and aspiring to lead a TV newsroom he became News Director WCPO-TV in Cincinnati.

 Munro left full-time work at Magid in 2003 to do independent media management consulting and to become a lecturer at the University of Iowa School of Journalism and Mass Communication.
-In addition to lecturing in broadcast journalism and media management he also serves as Associate Director of Undergraduate Studies and TV Coach for the student-produced newscast Daily Iowan TV.
+In addition to lecturing in broadcast journalism and media management he also serves the TV Coach for the student-produced newscast Daily Iowan TV.

 Munro holds a Bachelor or Arts from the University of Southern California and a Master of Arts from the USC School of Politics and International Relations in London, England.
 He and his wife Melanie reside in Cedar Rapids.